 Gorge Towns to Trails: Making the Connection

-As the Columbia River Gorge Scenic Area reaches its 25th year, Friends of the Columbia Gorge is launching the first phase of Gorge Towns to Trails (GT2T).
+Friends of the Columbia Gorge launched the first phase of Gorge Towns to Trails in 2011, the 25th anniversary of passage of the Columbia River Gorge Scenic Area Act.
 Our goal is to create nearly 60 miles of trail connecting Gorge urban areas to National Scenic Area lands.

 - Create new trails, opening hidden vistas and waterfalls to Gorge recreation users

 - Benefit Gorge economy by connecting trails to communities

 - Support sustainable recreation through alternative transportation options

 - Create contiguous parcels of protected lands that benefit wildlife

 Friends of the Columbia Gorge is committed to working with public land managers and communities to realize the Gorge Towns to Trails vision.
 Partner Organizations help create grassroots support by communicating the vision of a loop trail that encircles the entire Gorge.
 Supporter Organizations lend credibility and support to the project by listing their organizations’ name on Gorge Towns to Trails printed materials.
 View a list of Gorge Towns to Trails partner and supporter organizations.